srose69/Loomformer-Paraplex/README.md

 LoomFormer currently trains, evaluates, fine-tunes, packages and generates text.
 The 113M run converged on the stated corpus and the full evaluation metrics are reported above.
 SFT and LoomChat are functional; LoomChat is still relatively VRAM-heavy because the current implementation prioritizes architectural equivalence and inspectability over a minimal inference runtime.

+The synthetic installation matrix has completed on a GTX 1080 and two Tesla P4 GPUs, including bf16 fallback, PT/SFT optimizer steps, packed-attention parity, checkpoint resume, full OTF evaluation and three-rank DDP.
+Modern-GPU runs additionally execute the FlashAttention/Transformer Engine varlen parity cases.

-The project is experimental.
+The project is in pre-release.
 Configuration names, checkpoint migrations, CUDA kernels and package metadata are not yet a stable public API.

 ## Citation